lucasfoep/lucasfoep/README.md

-## Hi there, I'm Lucas - Data science student with a background in industrial engineering, passionate about problem solving and analytics!
+## Hi there, I'm Lucas - I have a Masters in Data science, a Bachelors in Industrial Engineering, and am passionate about problem solving and analytics!

 - 💻 Interested in Analytics and problem solving
 - 🌱 Looking forward to being part of an analytics team from which I can learn!
 - 🔍 Goals:
-  - Learn Tableau and PowerBI.
-  - Finish the MS in Data Science at Depaul University.
   - Get my first job in Analytics and do some serious professional growing!